-Hello you proud owners of the miter saw.
+Hello, you proud owners of the miter saw.
 Our guess is you are completely happy with finishing your job with it.
-And now you wanna know how to change blade on miter saw?
+And now you wanna know how to change the blade on miter saw?
 Perfect!

 Even if you have a perfect tool, it will come the time to change the blade, because the blade became faulty, or perhaps you just want to use a different blade for a separate project.

 How to know when is the time to change a faulty blade?

 When you see excess burn marks and chipping on your material, it is the first sign that your miter saw blade is faulty and needs to be changed.
 You can inspect the blade yourself and check if there are missing or chipped pieces along the blade.

 Here comes the best part; you don’t have to go out and search for professionals who can do it for you.
 This may sound crazy – but you can do it by yourself!
 You have us!

 Don’t worry!
 People who can do it are not magicians, and if they can do it, you can do it, too.